Pteratato/Ratcliff_Village/Ratcliff_Village_02.md

 Her eyes widened.
 Had he never apologized?
 No, he supposed not.
 Apologies were for the weak.

 Akasha swallowed hard and then took a deep breath, gathering courage to voice difficult memories.
 “Please don’t regret what cannot be changed.
 Everything happens for a reason.
 You were only thirteen and Cody needed you more.
-Ginny would have killed our brother, but not me.”
+Kihanna would have killed our brother, but not me.”
 Her voice softened to a whisper.
 “Besides, you came back for me.”

 Her words didn’t lessen the guilt.
 Jeremy suspected they never would.
 Over sixteen hundred years had passed and he still remembered the night of his brother’s birth with regret.